UniversalDependencies/docs/workgroups/newdoc/ditransitive_clauses.md

 summary there still sounds to me like “UD does not do semantic role labeling, except for cases where it does.”</span>

+<span style="color:green"><b>Dan:</b> A tentative solution for UD v2 (where we
+can neither ban `iobj` nor rename it): Allow more flexibility for language-specific documentation to decide whether there is an indirect object.
+Require though that the language-specific rules are supported by solid argumentation that does not clash with the spirit of UD.
+Rephrase the definition of [iobj]() so that it does not automatically entail the least core-like argument that is still not oblique (even now the guidelines do not say this explicitly, but it follows from the definitions of [obj]() and [iobj]().
+That way English can keep its `iobj` for recipients in UD v2, and users will not be confused by the label appearing at the opposite of what has been traditionally understood as indirect object.
+In other languages, different criteria may apply, or it may be even possible to have two `obj` under one verb.
+And for UD v3, we may decide that the English-like `iobj` becomes language-specific subtype, referring directly to the semantic role, i.e., `obj:rcpt`.</span>

 <!---------------------------------------------------------------------------->